geshan/geshan.github.com/posts/2021-01-14-free-nodejs-hosting.md

 <img class="center" loading="lazy" src="/images/free-nodejs-hosting/25render-app-running.jpg" title="Render web service Up and running successfully" alt="Render web service Up and running successfully">

 That was a quick and easy way to get your Node.js app up and running on Render.
-Next, let’s look how to deploy the same application on **Genezio**.
+Next, let’s look how to deploy the same application on Genezio.

 ### Genezio